appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

-Sets whether the Datepicker menu should automatically close upon user selection of a date
+Sets whether the Datepicker menu should automatically close upon user selection of a date.

 </dd>